z4gon/metroidvania-godot-game/README.md

 - Create two `StyleBoxTexture` Resources, one for normal and one for hover.
 - Set the texture and set the margin for stretching.
 - Set these StyleBoxes in the Theme and also set the font color for hover and pressed.

+## Pause Menu

+- Create a `ColorRect` using the same Theme we created before.
+- Make it not visible by default.
+- Make it have a `Pause Mode` set to `Process`.
+- When `Esc` is pressed, set the engine to pause and show the pause UI.
+- Set the engine to pause using `get_tree().paused = true`